Hockey heartache for hosts, Ukraine violence shocks Games

 Hockey heavyweights Canada and the United States advanced to meet in one of Friday's semi-finals, beating Latvia and the Czech Republic respectively, while top seeds Sweden saw off Slovenia 5-0 and will meet Finland.

-At the adjacent Iceberg Skating Palace in Sochi, 15-year-old figure skater Julia Lipnitskaya, who mesmerised the Games with her performance in the team event, fell in the short programme to add to the host nation's heartache.
+At the adjacent Iceberg Skating Palace in Sochi, 15-year-old figure skater Julia Lipnitskaya, who mesmerized the Games with her performance in the team event, fell in the short program to add to the host nation's heartache.

-She looked devastated as she left the ice, and ahead of Thursday's free skating programme, she is placed fourth.
+She looked devastated as she left the ice, and ahead of Thursday's free skating program, she is placed fourth.
 Defending champion Kim Yuna leads.

 On Wednesday eight gold medals were decided.